-In addition, research from EWG demonstrate teflon and PFOA (the chemical used to make teflon) are some of the most persistent chemicals in the world.
-The toxic repercussions of these will have environmental impact for the next 25 generations, and potentially shorten each generation’s lifespan.
+In addition, research from EWG demonstrates Teflon and PFOA (the chemical used to make Teflon) are some of the most persistent chemicals in the world.
+The toxic repercussions of these will have an environmental impact for the next 25 generations, and potentially shorten each generation’s lifespan.
 PFOA’s potential health impacts include liver damage, immune dysfunction, thyroid dysfunction, and a decreased ability to fight infection.

 Teflon pans are at their best when they are brand new.
-However, once they begin to deteriorate – even just a minor scrape or scratch – the teflon begins to erode and particles end up in your food, and therefore, inside your body.
-While transference is usually minimal, and polymers are large and hard to absorb – meaning teflon particles eaten at room temperature should pass through the body to little effect – there have been no long-term studies on the ingestion of teflon, so it is wise to avoid use of badly scuffed non-stick pans!
+However, once they begin to deteriorate – even just a minor scrape or scratch – the Teflon begins to erode and particles end up in your food, and therefore, inside your body.
+While transference is usually minimal, and polymers are large and hard to absorb – meaning Teflon particles eaten at room temperature should pass through the body to little effect – there have been no long-term studies on the ingestion of Teflon, so it is wise to avoid the use of badly scuffed non-stick pans!